thovarMS/5clickTemplates/RawCluster/Readme.md

 <img src="https://github.com/thovarMS/beegfs-shared-slurm-on-centos7.2/blob/master/workInProgress.png" align="middle" />

 I am currently working on:
-- test the deployment with CentOS 7.1 and SLES 12SP1,
+- testing the deployment with SLES 12SP1,

+CentOS 6.5 and 7.1 are OK

 # Simple deployment of a VM Scale Set of Linux VMs with a jumpbox